blazinbhayor/breaking-captcha/README.md

 T2 2022 is the second implementation of the Braking CAPTCHA project in Deakin University's Capstone program.
 In the inaugral implementation the focus of the project was on building models to improve on current installations.
 The collection of work that was produced in T1 2022 can be found in the [Project History folder](https://github.com/cyber-panther/breaking-captcha/tree/main/Project_History/Trimester01.

 This trimester the focus on model building remains, however we have an additional focus of building infrastrucure and knowledge management solutions that will transcend trimesters and improve the continuity of the Breaking CAPTCHA project in trimesters to come.
-This is to support the ultimate outcome of developing an interface to solce CAPTCHA's.
+This is to support the ultimate outcome of developing an interface to solve CAPTCHA's.

 ## Operating GitHub (Pull requests)